sunshinerei/Coffee-Project/models/staging/coffee.md

 Estimated price of coffee beans standardized to US Dollars

-The following exchange rates were used at the time of dataset creation:
+The following exchange rates were used at the time of dataset creation (January 2023):

 | exchange | exchange rate |